xXleowXx/gitlab-charts/doc/advanced/external-redis/index.md

 The flip side of the flexibility of `redisYmlOverride` is that it is less user friendly.
 For example:

-1. To insert passwords into `redis.yml` you must write correct ERB `<%= File.read('/path/to/secret').strip.to_json %>` statements yourself, using whatever path the secret is mounted in the container at.
+1. To insert passwords into `redis.yml` you may either (1) use the existing [password definition](../../charts/globals.md#multiple-redis-support) and let Helm replace it with an ERB statement or (2) write correct ERB `<%= File.read('/path/to/secret').strip.to_json %>` statements yourself, using whatever path the secret is mounted in the container at.
 1. In `redisYmlOverride` you must follow the naming conventions of